Spain denies 'coup' against Catalonia

 The speaker of the Catalan parliament, Carme Forcadell, called measures announced by the government on Saturday a "de facto coup d'état".

-"If anyone has attempted a coup, it is the Catalan regional government, Mr Dastis told the BBC.
+"If anyone has attempted a coup, it is the Catalan regional government," Mr Dastis told the BBC.

 Madrid acted after regional leaders refused to halt an independence drive.

-The Catalan government, led by President Carles Puigdemont, points to the majority "Yes" vote in a referendum on independence it held on 1 October in the teeth of a Spanish court ban.
+The Catalan government, led by President Carles Puigdemont, points to the majority Yes vote in a referendum on independence it held on 1 October despite a ban by Spain's Constitutional Court.

 Of the 43% of Catalans said to have taken part, 90% voted in favour of independence, it said.